Static Electricity Control (SEC) Static Control Services and Equipment for the Mining Sector

 - Procurement, management and installation of best-in-class equipment

-SEC has more than 25 years of hazardous area industry experience, including representation on numerous government, industry group and standards/codes of practice committees.
-MD Cem Novella is the current chairman for the Centre of Static Electricity & Lightning Protection (CSELP).
+SEC has more than 25 years of hazardous area industry experience.
+SEC assists numerous government, industry group and standards/codes of practice committees.
+MD Cem Novella is the current chairman for the Centre for Static Electricity & Lightning Protection (CSELP).

 On-site surveys and audits for accurate static measurements